zSnout/zSnout.com/src/views/language/index.md

 `zee sn ah oh t`.
 Lang doesn't have a z sound, so we'll make do with an s.
 It's not perfect, but it will do.

-In Lang's alphabet, the letter order is this: a e i o u d j k l m n p r s t w.
+In Lang's alphabet, the letter order is this: a e i o u b d j k l m n p r s t w.
 Notice how the vowels are placed before consonants instead of being sporadically placed like in English and other languages.